-All those gin lovers out there, you can enjoy this awesome twist on a classic.
-Gin is known to have a bitter and biting taste and to add that with the ginger beer and lime gives a really contrasting flavor that is surprisingly splendid.
-Gin Gin Mule is a good combination of gin and ginger beer.
+All those gin lovers out there, you can enjoy this neat twist on a classic.
+Gin is known to have a bitter and biting taste, and to add that with the ginger beer and lime gives a surprisingly splendid and contrasting flavor.
+Gin Mule is the right combination of gin and ginger beer.

 When you hear Mexico or Mexican, does “tequila” pop in your head?
 Mexican Mule is made with tequila.
-It is great for serving at your next party so your friends and family can enjoy this amazing drink with your alcohol.
+It is excellent to serve at your next party so your friends and family can enjoy this fantastic drink with your alcohol.

-Texas Mule is quite similar to the Kentucky mule because it is also made with whiskey and the fact that both Kentucky and Tennessee are in the South.
-It is commonly made with Jack Daniel’s.
+The Texas mule is quite similar to the Kentucky mule, and both places are located in the South.
+It is commonly made with Jack Daniel’s

 Of course, the Irish also boast their whiskey, making this Irish version of the mule.
-Irish whiskey is said to be light, fruity, and smoother than American whiskeys so it also has a contributory factor in making the mule great.
+Irish whiskey is said to be light, fruity, and smoother than American whiskeys, so it also contributes to making the mule great.